Attack Objects and Object Groups for IDP Policies

 A combination of signatures and anomalies

-Compound or chain attack objects combine multiple signatures and/or protocol anomalies into a single attack object, forcing traffic to match a pattern of combined signatures and anomalies within the compound attack object before traffic is identified as an attack.
-These objects are also used to reduce false positives and to increase detection accuracy.
+Compound or chain attack objects combine multiple signatures and protocol anomalies into a single attack object, forcing traffic to match a pattern of combined signatures and anomalies within the compound attack object before traffic is identified as an attack.
+Security policies use these objects to reduce false positives and increase detection accuracy.
 It enables you to be specific about the events that need to occur before IDP identifies traffic as an attack.

 Configuration